vikrampawar/stories/pages/AtThePark.md

 He said 'Anda'.

 He heard 'Huu', which was not really what Andagamma said.
-It was just Andagamma's way of acknowledging and not acknowledging what she heard.
+It was just Andagamma's way of acknowledging and not acknowledging at the same time what she has heard.
 This was the sound produced from her letting out a jet of air through her nostrils.
 If we have not seen it, we'd not believe those fine delicate nostrils could take this force of air and still remain so fine and delicate.

 The courage that Takkarram mustered, evaporated.